-Home Team will pitch first in Game 1.

 Additionally, there will be a reduced Three (3) game requirement for members of the Full Team.

 -Two (2) Games of the First Four (4) Games must be played by Each player.
-After Game 4, Each player on the Full Team will only be required to Play One (1) Game of however many remain.
+After Game 4, Each player on the Full Team is required to Play One (1) Game of however many remain.

 3. If a team shows without its #4, the Full Team will only be required to play all players once in Games 1 thru 4.
-After Game 4, Each player on the Full Team will only be required to Play One (1) Game of however many remain.
+After Game 4, Each player on the Full Team is required to Play One (1) Game of however many remain.

 4. If a Team Shows for a Playoff Match with Only Two Players and they are #1-#2.
 The opposing Team will begin each Game with a 5-0 lead.
 A Shutout would be 15-0.

 5. No Player may play more than Three (3) Games in a row in Games 1 thru 8.

 1. Both teams Must have all Four Players on-site and Available for the Championship Match.

 -Games 1 thru 4 will be determined by the League Office prior to the start of the Match and after Player Skill Levels have been re-evaluated.

 -All players must play Twice in Games 6 thru 10.

 If a Deciding Game 11 is Necessary, ANY two players from Each Team may play – regardless of number of games played.